Rancho Deluxe

-Rancho Deluxe is a 1975 Neo-Western comedy film directed by Frank Perry.
+Rancho Deluxe is a 1975 neo-Western comedy film directed by Frank Perry.
 Jeff Bridges and Sam Waterston star as two cattle rustlers in modern-day Livingston, Montana, who plague a wealthy ranch owner, played by Clifton James.

-The film also stars Harry Dean Stanton, Richard Bright, Elizabeth Ashley, Maggie Wellman, Patti D’Arbanville, and Slim Pickens as the aging detective Harry Beige hired to find the rustlers.

-Jimmy Buffett contributed the music, and performed "Livingston Saturday Night" with alternate lyrics within the film in a scene set at a country and western bar.
+The film also stars Harry Dean Stanton, Richard Bright, Elizabeth Ashley, Maggie Wellman, Patti D'Arbanville, and Slim Pickens as the aging detective Henry Beige hired to find the rustlers.
+Jimmy Buffett contributed the music for the soundtrack, and performed "Livingston Saturday Night" with alternate lyrics within the film in a scene set at a country and western bar.
 The script was by novelist Thomas McGuane.

 Plot

 Jack McKee and Cecil Colson are a couple of young, restless rustlers.
-Jack has turned his back on his wealthy family and his wife.
+Jack has turned his back on his wealthy family and his wife Anna.
 Cecil is a Native American.
 Together, more out of boredom than anything else, they have begun rustling cattle, cutting them up with a chainsaw and paying bills with fresh meat in lieu of cash.
 Equally bored are wealthy Montana rancher John Brown and his wife, Cora.
 They once ran a beauty parlor in Schenectady, New York, but now they have bought up most of the land in this corner of Montana.
 Cora is so bored that she tries to catch the eye of her husband's dim ranch hands, Burt and Curt, but she can't seem to work up much interest on their part.